mittwald/developer-portal/docs/technologies/development/ddev.md

 ### Using the mittwald CLI

-If you already have an existing application on the mittwald platform, and have the [mittwald CLI][cli] installed, you can streamline the setup process for your PHP application with DDEV.
-The mittwald CLI allows you to create a new DDEV environment tailored to your mittwald app quickly.
+If you already have the [mittwald CLI][cli] installed, you can set up a DDEV project for your mittwald app with a single command.

 To initiate the setup, run the following command in your terminal, replacing `<app-id>` with your application ID (usually formatted as `a-xxxxx`), and `<project-name>` with a suitable name for your project: